How to Avoid Defaulting on Your Student Loans

 Student loan consolidation pays off the outstanding combined balances for one or more federal student loans and creates a new single loan with a fixed interest rate.
 One lender holds the loan and you make one monthly payment.
 The repayment terms depend on the amount consolidated, the type of payment plan you choose, and the length of the loan term.
 The following loans can be consolidated:

 - Federal Insured Student Loan (FISL)

-How Can You Rehabilitate a Loan?
+How to Rehabilitate a Loan